About view filters

 View filters are subject to the following limits and caveats:

 - Filters are destructive.
-Filtering your incoming hits permanently changes those hits in that view, according to the type of filter.
-Therefore, you should ALWAYS maintain an unfiltered view of your data.
+Filtering your incoming hits permanently includes, excludes, or alters those hits in that view, according to the type of filter.
+Therefore, you should ALWAYS maintain an unfiltered view of your data so you always have access to your full data set.

 - Filters require up to 24 hours before they are applied to your data.